 If you are not applying as an exchange student, you may also decide to use the services of our approved overseas representatives to help you with your application.
 They are Butler Institute for Study Abroad (IFSA Butler), Academic Programs International (API) and BEO Japan.

-The Study Abroad Office will process your application within six weeks of the date we receive your complete set of supporting documents.
-If there is nothing missing, and you meet our requirements, we will accept you on to the Study Abroad programme.
-You will receive an acceptance email, followed by an acceptance pack through the mail.
+The Study Abroad Office will process your application within six weeks of the date we receive your complete application form and all necessary supporting documents.
+If there is nothing missing, and you meet our requirements, we will accept you on to the Study Abroad programme and you will receive an acceptance email.
 This initial acceptance means that you are successfully accepted to the University, but it does not guarantee your acceptance onto the modules you have chosen.

-If you are studying for a single semester and wish to apply for a Tier 4 visa, you will need to request a CAS number from the Study Abroad Office.
+If you are studying for a single semester and wish to apply for a Student visa, you will need to request a CAS number from the Study Abroad Office.

 Please see our Preparation and arrival page for further information.